 Get to the Airport Early

-In your pre-baby days, you could wait till the last minute to leave for the airport and that was okay.
-But, now that you’re flying with a baby, it’s best to reach the airport a few hours before the flight so that your little one can get used to the busy airport environment.
+However, now that you’re flying with a newborn, it’s ideal to arrive at the airport a few hours before your flight so your child can get used to the hectic airport environment.

 Keep Them Entertained